ropensci/roweb3/content/blog/2021-04-16-latest-ropensci-news-digest/index.md

 ## Software Peer Review

-There are eighteen recently closed and active submissions and 2 submissions on hold.
+There are twenty recently closed and active submissions and 2 submissions on hold.
 Issues are at different stages:

 * Three at ['6/approved'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A6/approved):